What To Expect

 What about kids?

-Just before the Offertory, the children return to the service for Communion.
+Just before the Offertory, the children join to the service for Communion.
 Children who have been baptized with water in the name of the Father, the Son, and the Holy Spirit are welcome to receive the Holy Eucharist.
 All children (e.g. infants) not receiving are still encouraged to come forward for a blessing.

 Currently, we have children’s programming for kids preschool thru 5th grade.